briandconnelly/nicheconstruct/paper/03_results.md

 ## The Rate of Niche Construction Matters

-TODO: defector can invade a diverse population of cooperators, while adaptation to a matching defector can't spread to stop invasion.
+TODO: defector can invade a diverse population of cooperators, while adaptation to an isogenic defector can't spread to stop invasion.